 Home Energy Scotland is offering advice to individuals who may be struggling to pay for energy bills during coronavirus outbreak.

 The latest guidance from the Scottish Government is that Housing Services (excluding repairs) should continue to be delivered remotely (i.e. by phone, email or video) and that face-to-face contact between staff and tenants should only be limited to house moves, now that these are allowed, but with strict safety measures in place.

 Council tenants can continue to report repairs in the normal way using East Lothian Council's Repair Line on 01875 824311.
-Please note at this time, all internal repairs will be restricted to emergency or urgent only.
+Please note that, when mainland Scotland remains in temporary lockdown, all internal repairs will be restricted to emergency or urgent only.

-We are resuming external routine repairs and planned maintenance such as external paint work and colourwash.
+We have resumed external routine repairs and planned maintenance such as roof repairs, external paint work and colourwash.
 With all external work, staff will follow strict hygiene and physical distancing guidelines.
 We are also carrying out repairs and maintenance in empty properties so that we can re-let them to new tenants - again carefully following Scottish Government guidance.

-For tenants seeking to move home The Scottish Government has indicated that house moves, such as transfers and mutual exchanges can now take place, with safety measures in place.
+For tenants seeking to move home The Scottish Government has indicated that certain priority house moves can still take place, with safety measures in place.
 If you had previously accepted an offer of one of our properties and the property is ready to let, we will contact you to discuss the arrangements that will allow you to move.
-Similarly if you now wish to progress your mutual exchange application, you may do so by contacting your local housing office on 01620 827827.
 We have developed processes that limit the amount of face to face interactions during a house move, which your Community Housing Officer will explain to you.

 Travelling community information